 - Salt & pepper to taste.

-- Serve as a gravy over meat or in a gravy boat.
+- Serve as gravy over meat or in a gravy boat.

 It’s worth noting that tapioca and arrowroot starches are lumpier than the others.
-Use a strainer to remove any lumps that remain after your gravy has been cooked.
+Use a strainer to remove any lumps after your gravy has been cooked.

 Different types of gravy